alanboy/stuff/blog/_posts/2019-04-21-marketing-management.markdown

 Glocal.. global and local combine.

-Balancing standarization with customization, while it can be tempting to use the same (global) stategy everywhere, localizing has produced succesful results.
+Balancing standardization with customization, while it can be tempting to use the same (global) strategy everywhere, localizing has produced successful results.

 BOP = bottom of the pyramid = developing countries poorest section of the population. often less than $2,000 us dollars per year.

-BOP pays high prices for daily necesities. contributing to the cyclical nature of their poverty.
+BOP pays high prices for daily necessities. contributing to the cyclical nature of their poverty.

 Unilever is re-targetting to BOP.
 They hire locals to assist in developing products, services and distribution, and othe infrastructure and improve economic conditions and the lives of the consumers.

 Firm can play a substantial role in addressing global poverty.

-Unilever pioneered serving the locals by providng to the local sensitivities.
+Unilever pioneered serving the locals by providing to the local sensitivities.

 Hindustan Lever (Unilevers Indian subsidiary) leader in

-## Segmentation, Targetting & Positioning
+## Segmentation, Targeting & Positioning

 Define these:
 A.  targeting
 B.  branding
 C.  positioning.
-Positioning is the act of designing a companyâs offering and image to occupy a distinctive place in the minds of the target market.
+Positioning is the act of designing a companies offering and image to occupy a distinctive place in the minds of the target market.
 D.  segmentation
 E.  differentiation

 The value creation and delivery sequence consists of three phases.
-In the first phase, choosing the value, marketers segment the market, select the appropriate target, and develop the offeringâs value positioning.
+In the first phase, choosing the value, marketers segment the market, select the appropriate target, and develop the offerings value positioning.

 Perceptual maps are visual representations of consumer perceptions and preferences.
 By overlaying consumer preferences with brand perceptions, marketers can reveal "holes" or "openings" that suggest unmet consumer needs and marketing opportunities.